Top of the Pops: Latin America

 A complete version of the UK show was shown on People+Arts, two weeks after the UK transmission.

-Brazilian network TV Globo aired a loosely based version of the original format in 2018, labeled as 'Só Toca Top', hosted by singer Luan Santana and actress Fernanda Souza.

 Compilation albums

 A number of compilation albums using the Top of the Pops brand have been issued over the years.
-The first one to reach the charts was BBC TV's The Best of Top of the Pops on the Super Beeb record label in 1975, which reached number 21 and in 1986 the BBC released The Wizard by Paul Hardcastle (the 1986–1990 Top of The Pops theme tune) on Vinyl under the BBC Records and Tapes banner.
+The first one to reach the charts was BBC TV's The Best of Top of the Pops on the Super Beeb record label in 1975, which reached number 21 and in 1986 the BBC released The Wizard by Paul Hardcastle (the 1986–1990 Top of the Pops theme tune) on vinyl under the BBC Records and Tapes banner.

 Starting in 1968 and carrying on through the 1970s a rival series of Top of the Pops albums were produced, however these had no connection with the television series except for its name.
 They were a series of budget cover albums of current chart hits recorded by anonymous session singers and musicians released on the Hallmark record label.
 They had initially reached the charts but were later disallowed due to a change in the criteria for entering the charts.
 These albums continued to be produced until the early 1980s, when the advent of compilation albums featuring the original versions of hits, such as the Now That's What I Call Music! series, led to a steep decline in their popularity.

 In the 1990s, the BBC Top of the Pops brand was again licensed for use in a tie-in compilation series.
 Starting in 1995 with Sony Music's Columbia Records label, these double disc collections moved to the special marketing arm of PolyGram / Universal Music Group TV, before becoming a sister brand of the Now That's What I Call Music! range in the EMI / Virgin / Universal joint venture.

 Similarly to the roles of Top of the Pops on BBC One and BBC Two in the late 1990s and early 2000s, the compilation albums range featured current hits for the main series and classic hits (such as '70s Rock) for the "Top of the Pops 2" spin-offs.

 The Top of the Pops brand has now been licensed by EMI who released a compilation series in 2007–08, with one CD for each year that Top of the Pops was running.
 The boxset for the entire series of 43 discs was released 7 July 2008.
 A podcast supporting the release of the boxset featuring interviews with Mark Goodier, Miles Leonard, Malcolm McLaren and David Hepworth is available.